 Hi!
 I’m Erin.
 I’ve spent the last ten years bouncing back and forth between several Asian countries and my-home-and-native-land, Canada.
-I currently reside in South Korea where I teach English to university students, practice psychotherapy, and convert traditional Korean dishes to their more appealing meatless counterparts for my enjoyment.
+I practice psychotherapy, and convert traditional Korean dishes to their more appealing meatless counterparts for my enjoyment.

 I, like many others, once thought a vegan diet was too much work for a laid-back, free-spirited Canadian like me.
 It wasn’t until I discovered my passion for animal-rights, while writing a paper on the human-animal connection that I started to question my meat-eating ways.